 GX8 IBIS works for me on the following lenses:

-(Update) GX8 Ibis apparently does work on the following:
+(Update) GX8 IBIS does work on the following:

 I did not hear internal IBIS noise with these lenses, plus the GX8 does not show the stabilization in real-time on the electronic viewfinder as is done on Olympus and other vendors’ cameras with IBIS.
 Not seeing the stabilized image means we do not have an easy way to know if IBIS is operating for the shot.
 But apparently IBIS is applied when the shutter is operated.